haiquangdinh/AIM2025_Denoise_Challenge/README.md

 ## Introduction of the baseline method
 The provided baseline trains a U-Net with synthesized noisy-clean image pairs.
 The data synthesis pipeline is based on the method proposed [here](https://arxiv.org/abs/2505.00045).
-Breifly, signal-dependent is synthesized as a Poisson noise using calibrated gains, and signal-independent noise is synthesized by directly sampling from camera-captured dark-shading-corrected dark frames.
+Briefly, signal-dependent noise is synthesized as a Poisson noise using calibrated gains, and signal-independent noise is synthesized by directly sampling from camera-captured dark-shading-corrected dark frames.

 ![Overall framework](website/static/rawdenoise.png)